 - Part 2: Creating a color swatch is a great way to ensure the color you see on your computer screen matches the color you 3D print.
 This tutorial will teach you how to create a color swatch using a combination of the Color Swatch Generator and hard proofing.

 By following these 3D printing in color tutorials, you'll be able to communicate the color you want from your computer screen directly to your printer.
 This will save you time, money and materials.

-Learn more about the Stratasys J750 and J735 printers.
+Learn more about the Stratasys J8 series 3D printers.